CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 GitHub Actions — Workflow — Job

-• The execution unit in GitHub Actions
+Execution Units in GitHub Actions

-• Each Workflow can have multiple Jobs
+Each Workflow can have multiple Jobs

 GitHub Actions — Reuse Workflow/Job

-• Can be shared across Repos within the same organization
+Sharing and usage across Repos within the same organization

 GitHub Actions — Workflow — Job — Step

-• The smallest execution unit in GitHub Actions
+The Smallest Executable Unit in GitHub Actions

-• Each Job can have multiple Steps
+Each Job can have multiple Steps

 GitHub Actions — Workflow — Job — Reuse Action Step